vpotluri9/ng-spinner/README.md

+# Ng-spinner

-This is a simple overlay spinner for Angular apps.
+This is a simple overlay spinner for Angular apps with perfectly centered spinner for all device sizes.

-Installation:
+## Installation:

     npm install ng-spinner --save

-Set-Up:
+## Set-Up:

     Import SpinnerModule in your app.module.ts file
     import { SpinnerModule } from 'ng-spinner';